KSC lunch walk and little alligator (on my Youtube page)

 Florida does not lack for other variants of the Crocodilian family:

 South of the space center can be found the American crocodile.
+(Actually this week there has been an American Crocodile in Satellite Beach only a few miles south of KSC)

 On occasion breeding stocks of caimans can be found in the ditches that drain into the St Johns River west of the space center.
 (The caimans are remnant populations of when they were legal to sell in Florida.)